 In most respects, this is a wildly easy bag to use.
 Clips, strap adjusters, and pockets are all straightforward and predictable.
 There aren't very many pockets, so you won't get overwhelmed trying to decide what goes where.
 The cross-body strap can be attached to whatever lash point is best for you, though it's a bit tedious as the loops and clip are tight.
 However, this isn't an adjustment you will need to make very often.
 The zipper on the small outer pocket is quite stiff, but it keeps water out (which many don't), so that's more than a fair tradeoff, especially if you live in a wet climate.
 Our main complaint in regards to this otherwise great bag is that it tends to fall over when set down.
-Unless it's packed in just the right way, you can expect it to tip over when you set it down more often than not.
-This lessened as the bag broke it and the stiff fabric softened, but never stopped happening completely.
+Unless it's packed in just the right way, you can expect it to tip over when you set it down.
+This lessened as the bag broke in, and the stiff fabric softened, but never stopped happening completely.

 Wear & Tear

 High marks here for sure!
 Weatherproof nylon ripstop and taped seams mean the Granville is impervious to water.
 It slides right off and doesn't look back.
 The padded back panel and strap do hold onto water when saturated, but if you have a bit of sun, they dry quickly.
-Sharp twigs, rocks, and concrete have nothing on this bag though — it'll last you for years without showing hardly any age.
+Sharp twigs, rocks, and concrete have nothing on this bag though — it'll last you for years without showing hardly a scratch.

 Volume to Weight Ratio

 As you might expect, this isn't a particularly cheap bag.
-Messenger bags often aren't and Arc'teryx is a pricier brand, though they do tend to make excellent gear.
+Messenger bags often aren't, and Arc'teryx is a pricier brand, though they do tend to make excellent gear.
 This bag is no exception.
 If you know you want something for the long haul that can handle weather of all kinds, the heftier price tag on the Granville is probably worth it.

 The Granville 10 is a well-made bag with thoughtful design features and highly weatherproof fabric.
-It's easy and straightforward to use can adjust to be worn on either shoulder and is lightweight and comfortable.
+It's easy and straightforward to use, can adjust to be worn on either shoulder, and is lightweight and comfortable.
 It's weighted a bit oddly and therefore is tippy when set down on a flat surface, but as the stiff fabric breaks in and you learn to pack it strategically, this annoyance lessens.
-While there's not a lot of pockets there's just enough for essentials, and the combo of a padded back panel and a cross-body strap make for a very comfortable wearing experience, particularly on a bike.
+While there's not a lot of pockets, there's just enough for essentials, and the combo of a padded back panel and a cross-body strap make for a very comfortable wearing experience, particularly on a bike.
 All in all, this is a great messenger bag that will last, rain or shine, for many years.